 There has been plenty of discourse around this decision, most of which tries to elevate Smith to a hero for using her platform to speak her mind.
 I don’t really buy that, because that’s literally what that speech is for, and it’s not like the school was going to revoke her diploma or send a graduate to detention.
 I approve of what she did, and think that she should take pride in the action, but I also want to be clear that she also didn’t really risk anything.
 For comparison, how many graduating classes had dozens of people hand the principal a ball to no consequences?
 This is less disruptive of the ceremony.

-In any case, the smarter take that I’ve seen is making the point to the young men graduating at the tops of their classes that you, too, have the option of speaking out on bills that harm your peers.
+In any case, the smarter take that I’ve seen is making the point to the young men graduating at the tops of their classes that you, too, have the option of speaking out on legislation that harms your peers.
 You don’t need to be a woman to speak out about anti-abortion bills.
 Likewise, you don’t need to be Black to speak out against voter suppression.

-Given that June is Pride Month 🏳️🌈, it should also be said that you don’t need to identify as part of any gender or sexual minority to speak out against anti-transgender bills or anything similar.
+Given that June—when I happen to be writing this—is Pride Month 🏳️🌈, it should also be said that you don’t need to identify as part of any gender or sexual minority to speak out against anti-transgender bills or anything similar.

 In one case, this led me to comment , partly pushing back against the idea of self-identifying as an ally.